-Summary of Legislation: This bill makes it a Class C misdemeanor to release an exotic animal or wild animal into the wild without legal authorization or a permit issued by the Department of Natural Resources (DNR), and provides that the fine for unlawfully releasing an exotic or wild animal is at least \$500 and not more than \$2,500.
+Summary of Legislation: This bill makes it a Class C misdemeanor to knowingly or intentionally release an exotic animal or wild animal into the wild without legal authorization or a permit issued by the Department of Natural Resources (DNR).
+The bill provides that the fine for unlawfully releasing an exotic or wild animal is at least \$500 and not more than \$2,500.

-The bill requires a person in the business of selling exotic reptiles to obtain a permit from the DNR, and makes it a Class C misdemeanor to sell an exotic reptile without a permit.
+The bill requires a person in the business of selling exotic reptiles to obtain a permit from the DNR, and makes it a Class C misdemeanor to knowingly or intentionally sell an exotic reptile without a permit.
 It requires a person not in the business of selling exotic reptiles to notify the DNR before selling an exotic reptile, and makes the failure to notify the DNR a Class C infraction.

-Effective Date: July 1, 2010.
+Effective Date: July 1, 2011.

 Explanation of State Expenditures: The DNR must adopt rules concerning the issuance of an annual permit to sell, barter, or trade exotic reptiles by a person in the business and concerning the manner in which a person not in the business must notify the DNR if the person sells, barters, or trades an exotic reptile.
 The DNR will experience an increase in administrative expenses; however, the fees established for the permit could be used to pay for additional administrative expenses.
 Additionally, the DNR should be able to accomplish these tasks given its existing levels of appropriations.
-For FY 2009, the DNR reverted \$8 M to the General Fund and \$17.5 M in all funds.

 Explanation of State Revenues: A person in the business of selling exotic reptiles must purchase an annual permit or receive legal authorization from the DNR.
 The fee for a permit may not exceed \$50 per year.
 Currently, there is no licensing or registration requirement required to sell exotic reptiles, so the specific number of businesses is not known.
-For each 100 businesses that sell exotic reptiles, the DNR would collect \$5,000 per year.
+For each 100 businesses that sell exotic reptiles, the DNR would collect

+\$5,000 per year.
 There are likely several hundred stores that sell exotic reptiles.
 It is estimated that the bill would generate less than \$15,000 per year.
 Permit revenue would be deposited in the Fish and Wildlife Fund.